Kitware/VTK/Rendering/VR/README.md

 With VR the transformations between coordinate systems can quickly become confusing.
 To help with this note that most matrices in the VR code are stored in vtk convention.
 That is `a = Mx` where x is a column vector in homogeneous coordinates.
-Matrices are named accroding to what spaces they transform between.
+Matrices are named according to what spaces they transform between.
 For example PhysicalToLeftEyeMatrix.
 Some common coordinate systems are listed below in order of coordinate flow.